5 Funding Paths Every Commercial Real Estate Investor Should Explore

 A lease option restricts the property owner from advertising the house for sale or accepting other offers before you can use your right to buy.

-Usually paying a modest proportion over the rental period, this approach will help you to maintain and fix the property instead of depending on the landlord for upkeep and repairs.
+Usually paying a modest proportion over the rental period, this approach will help any commercial real estate investor should explore to maintain and fix the property instead of depending on the landlord for upkeep and repairs.

 Subject-to Financing